xmartlabs/xl-blog/blogs/experiment-tracking-done-right-relevancy-and-best-practices.md

 ### ClearML’s solution

-To tackle all of these problems, ClearML provides a utility called `agent` that allows you to reproduce experiments by recreating the environment specified in the task's metadata.
+To tackle all of these problems, ClearML provides a utility called `agent` that allows you to:

+* Reproduce experiments by recreating the environment specified in the task's metadata.
-Scale your workflow by running several jobs in parallel.
+* Scale your workflow by running several jobs in parallel.
 This, combined with the ease of changing the parameters in the UI, has a major impact on your development speed.

 When running a task through an agent, it will go through the following steps: